Skip to main content

 How Do I Insure My High-Value Items?

 Does this sound like the type of coverage you could benefit from?
-If you’re a collector of antiques, sports memorabilia, or artwork or your own high-value items like jewelry or top-of-the-line electronics, high-value item insurance is likely worth the investment.
-So how do you get started?
-Let’s look at what you need to do to ensure that your most precious and valuable belongings are properly protected.
+If you’re a collector of antiques, sports memorabilia, or artwork, or your own high-value items like jewelry or top-of-the-line electronics, high-value item insurance is likely worth the investment.
+The process starts with documentation and planning.

 Schedule Your Belongings

-To protect the full value of your most expensive belongings, you’ll need to schedule them.
+To protect the full value of your most expensive valuables with insurance, you’ll need to schedule them.
 Essentially, this means that you need to take an inventory of the belongings in your home and keep a record of all the relevant information that an insurance company will require to fulfill a claim.

 To find out exactly what information you need to collect, it is best to speak with an experienced insurance agent about your unique policy and specific needs.
 Typically, insurance companies will require a complete inventory of the items under the policy’s coverage, which includes photographs and original receipts or appraisal records.
 If the item in question is a collectible or an antique, you may also need to provide certification to prove the piece’s authenticity.